model-checking/kani/docs/src/conventions.md

 assumptions you make during development.
 Those check can be on the form of `assert!()` or `unreachable!()` statement.
-Please provide a meaningful message to help user understand why something failed, and also help us figure out what went wrong.
+Please provide a meaningful message to help user understand why something failed, and try to explain, at least with a comment, why this is the case.

 We don't formally use any specific formal representation of [function contract](https://en.wikipedia.org/wiki/Design_by_contract), but whenever possible we do instrument the code with assertions that may represent the function pre- and